MohammadAmmar9890/Business-Website/README.md

 How to use?
 1. Download zip file
 2. Extract in one folder
-3. Open index.html in any IDE
+3. Open index.html in VS Code
 4. Click Go live Server